Standard First Aid with CPR-C

 It is your responsibility to:

-- they must be affiliated with/certified by one who is on the list in order for your course to be eligible (for example, they must be certified by Canadian Red Cross, or St. John’s Ambulance, etc.)
+- they must be affiliated with/certified by one who is on the list for your course to be eligible (for example, they must be certified by Canadian Red Cross, or St. John’s Ambulance, etc.)

 - the certifying organization’s logo must be shown on the certificate for your course to be eligible (e.g., Canadian Red Cross logo)